William Bligh: Second breadfruit voyage

-Subsequent career and the Rum Rebellion
+Later life

-In February 1797, while Bligh was captain of HMS Director, he surveyed the River Humber, preparing a map of the stretch from Spurn to the west of Sunk Island.
+In February 1797, while Bligh was captain of HMS Director, he surveyed the Humber estuary, preparing a map of the stretch from Spurn to the west of Sunk Island.
 In April–May, Bligh was one of the captains whose crews mutinied over "issues of pay and involuntary service for common seamen" during the Spithead and Nore mutinies.
 The mutinies were not triggered by any specific actions by Bligh; the mutinies "were widespread, [and] involved a fair number of English ships".
-Whilst Director's role was relatively minor in this episode, she was the last to raise the white flag at its cessation.
+Whilst Directors role was relatively minor in this episode, she was the last to raise the white flag at its cessation.
 It was at this time that he learned "that his common nickname among men in the fleet was 'that Bounty bastard'."

-As captain of Director at the Battle of Camperdown on 11 October, Bligh engaged three Dutch vessels: Haarlem, Alkmaar and Vrijheid.
-While the Dutch suffered serious casualties, only seven seamen were wounded on Director.
-Director captured Vrijheid and the Dutch commander, Vice-Admiral Jan de Winter.
+As captain of Director at the Battle of Camperdown on 11 October, Bligh engaged three Batavian Navy vessels: Haarlem, Alkmaar and Vrijheid.
+While the Batavians suffered serious casualties, only seven seamen were wounded on Director.
+Director captured Vrijheid, the flagship of Batavian Vice-Admiral Jan Willem de Winter.
+For his actions during the battle, Bligh was awarded the Naval Gold Medal.

 Bligh went on to serve under Admiral Nelson at the Battle of Copenhagen on 2 April 1801, in command of Glatton, a 56-gun ship of the line, which was experimentally fitted exclusively with carronades.
 After the battle, Nelson personally praised Bligh for his contribution to the victory.
 He sailed Glatton safely between the banks while three other vessels ran aground.
-When Nelson pretended not to notice Admiral Parker's signal "43" (stop the battle) and kept the signal "16" hoisted to continue the engagement, Bligh was the only captain in the squadron who could see that the two signals were in conflict.
+When Nelson ignored Admiral Parker's signal "43" (stop the battle) and kept the signal "16" hoisted to continue the engagement, Bligh was the only captain in the squadron who could see that the two signals were in conflict.
 By choosing to fly Nelson's signal, he ensured that all the vessels behind him kept fighting.

+Bligh was elected a Fellow of the Royal Society in May 1801 for distinguished services in navigation, botany, etc.